tiborh/writings/is_grammar_important.md

 Is Grammar Important?
 =====================

+_Written for UQx: Write101x English Grammar and Style, peer review assignment 1 on 17 August 2015_

 A hard question.
 And it looks differently from the two sides of the divide:

 1. are you a native speaker?